 - Smartphones: Brands like Apple iPhone, Google Pixel, Huawei P and Mate series, Samsung Galaxy, Sony Xperia, and Motorola E, G, Z, and X series

 - Older cell phones: Brands like Nokia and BlackBerry

 What to Know About Retrieving Gold From Electronics

-Many common household electronics have only small amounts of gold in them, though older electronics may contain higher quantities.
-Gold is found in electronic components like CPUs, pins, and circuit boards, and is suitable for electronic use since it resists corrosion.
+Many common household electronics have only small amounts of gold, though older electronics may contain higher quantities.
+Gold is found in electronic components like CPUs, pins, and circuit boards and is suitable for electronic use since it resists corrosion.
 However, since gold is expensive, today’s manufacturers try to use as little of it as possible.

 Most places require that you recover the gold from the electronics before selling it so it can be more easily refined.
 Note that gold can be difficult to recover, and you will need to completely dismantle the device and separate the gold from other elements in components like circuit boards.
 The process can also be dangerous; some recovery processes require the use of corrosive chemicals.
 An easier — and often safer — option is to sell the circuit boards whole to companies that specialize in electronic scrap.

 You may also want to keep in mind that while older electronics typically contain more gold, the effort required to dismantle old stereos or computers may not be worth the value of the gold inside.
-Some older electronics like camcorders and game consoles may even have greater value as collectibles.
+Some older electronics like camcorders and game consoles may have greater value as collectibles.
 Consider selling the item whole or for parts instead.
-You can research similar items on sites like eBay or Etsy to see how much the device and/or the parts are selling for.
+You can research similar items on sites like eBay or Etsy to find out current prices.